ChrisKurz/nRF_Connect_SDK/README.md

 - [Adding Zephyr Shell](doc/NCSv2.6.0_10_ZephyrShell.md) - Here we add Zephyr Shell to our project.
 This module is a UNIX-like shell.

+- [I2C Shell](doc/NCSv2.5.2_ZDD_Sensors_BME280_nRF52840.md) - This hands-on shows how to enable I2C shell.
+It is shown how to scan for I2C devices on the bus and reading a byte from the connected sensor.

 ## Zephyr Kernel Services